Webman Session Management

 $session->put(['name' => 'tom', 'age' => 12]);

-Similarly, put does not return a value.
+Similarly, put does not have a return value.

 $session = $request->session();

-// Delete a single item
+// Delete one item

 $session->forget('name');